Murder of Jessica Lal: First trial

 Charge sheets were filed with the court on 3 August 1999.
 Sharma was charged with murder, destruction of evidence and other offences, while Khanna, Gill and Yadav faced lesser charges, including destruction of evidence, conspiracy and harbouring a suspect.
 Others similarly charged were Shyam Sunder Sharma, Amit Jhingan, Yograj Singh, Harvinder Chopra, Vikas Gill, Raja Chopra, Ravinder Krishan Sudan and Dhanraj.
 The last three named had not yet been apprehended.

 Seven years after the case was opened, on 21 February 2006, nine of the twelve accused were acquitted, including Sharma.
 Jhingan had already been discharged and both Ravinder Kishan Sudan and Dhanraj, were still at large.
 The prosecution had been affected by 32 of their witnesses becoming "hostile".
 These included Shayan Munshi, Andleeb Sehgal, Karan Rajput, Shiv Lal Yadav and two ballistics experts, Roop Singh and Prem Sagar.
-After which, in February 2011, it was announced that all 32 would be facing charges of perjury.
+In February 2011, it was announced that all 32 would be facing charges of perjury.